-Longer term, volatility and disruptions in the capital markets and the broader global financial market as a result of the COVID-19 pandemic, other uncertainties, changing or increased regulation of financial institutions, reduced alternatives or failures of significant financial institutions could adversely affect our access to the liquidity needed for our businesses.
+Longer term, volatility and disruptions in the capital markets and the broader global financial market as a result of changing or increased regulation of financial institutions, reduced alternatives or failures of significant financial institutions could adversely affect our access to the liquidity needed for our businesses.
 Such disruptions could require us to take measures to conserve cash or impede or delay potential acquisitions, strategic transactions and refinancing transactions until the markets stabilize or until alternative credit arrangements or other funding for our business needs can be arranged.